cityssm/sunrise-cms/README.md

 This is a major refactoring of the now archived
 [Lot Occupancy System](https://github.com/cityssm/lot-occupancy-system),
 originally built with multiple focuses in mind.
-This fork completely reworks the project to focus exculsively on cemetery management.
+This fork completely reworks the project to focus exclusively on cemetery management.

 [**User Documentation (In the Works)**](./docs/README.md)